nayemalways/SmartGadegets/README.md

-# 💼 <span style="color:teal">Smart Gadeget</span> Full-stack e-commerce application
+# 💼 <code style="color: cyan">Smart Gadeget</code> full-stack e-commerce application 🐣
-  A full stack complete e-commerce project using fully functional MERN stack project.
-This project showcase my skills and experience how much expertise I have.
-It's frontend mostly used raw **Tailwind** CSS and some of **DaisyUI**.
+  A full-stack, complete e-commerce project with a fully functional MERN  technology.
+This project showcases my skills and experience, demonstrating the expertise I possess.
+Its frontend mostly used raw **Tailwind** CSS and some of **DaisyUI**.

 ## Technology Used For:
 - Frontend: